The media in Salt Lake City were very helpful to the prosecution, both in what they did report, and in what they didn't report.

 In the United States a common phrase is 'Do not trust police'.
 Many websites that are mainstream tell people 'Do not talk to police'.
 A person who does not learn that lesson fast enough sometimes gets a second chance, but an immigrant who does not speak English usually will pay a high price for not knowing it.

-20) By the time of the trial, the FBI agents had cleaned up their stories
+18) By the time of the trial, the FBI agents had tried to clean up their stories

 During the initial search the FBI had everything arranged so that they would heroically solve the crime and everybody would see how they humble deferred to local law enforcement.
 When they realized they had to cover up their mistakes they scrambled to pump out contradictory versions.
 But by the time of the trial they had their stories more or less straight, and their only concern was preventing the public from learning too much about the roommate sent out to get Esar Met's phone number.
 The first witness at the trial was an FBI agent who now remembered that 'roommate #1' was upstairs when agents arrived.
 The FBI testimony is now in 'long range mode', preparing for the possibility that eventually 'roommate #1' could be exposed as the killer, but still working to convict Esar Met for the moment since that still looks possible.